 Ancient ethics was, in a sense, more concerned with well-being than a good deal of modern ethics, the central question for many ancient moral philosophers being, ‘Which life is best for one?’.
 The rationality of egoism—the view that my strongest reason is always to advance my own well-being—was largely assumed.
 This posed a problem.
 Morality is naturally thought to concern the interests of others.
 So if egoism is correct, what reason do I have to be moral?

-Some significant recent works are Griffin (1986) and Finnis (2011), which present different objective lists, Feldman (2004) and Crisp (2006, which defend hedonism, Sumner (1996), which rejects many current options and advocates a theory of well-being based on the idea of ‘life-satisfaction’, Kraut (2007), which develops a broadly Aristotelian account, and Haybron (2008) and Tiberius (2008), which address issues that arise in contemporary psychological research on happiness.
-A collection of useful essays is Nussbaum and Sen (1993).
+Fletcher (2016a) is an excellent introduction to the philosophy of well-being; for a very clear overview, see Hooker (2015).
+Some significant recent works are Griffin (1986) and Finnis (2011), which present different objective lists; Goldman (2018), which develops a view of well-being as consisting in the fulfillment of rational desire, Sobel 2016, which defends a broadly subjective view of well-being; Feldman (2004) and Crisp (2006), which defend hedonism; Sumner (1996), which rejects many current options and advocates a theory of well-being based on the idea of ‘life-satisfaction’; Kraut (2007), which develops a broadly Aristotelian account; and Haybron (2008), Tiberius (2008), and Alexandrova (2017) which address issues that arise in contemporary psychological research on happiness.
+A collection of extremely useful essays is Fletcher (2016b).
+See also Nussbaum and Sen (1993).

 - Crisp, R., 2006, Reasons and the Good, Oxford: Clarendon Press.